 Use Life Insurance to Avoid Probate Fees

 Life insurance death benefits paid out to named beneficiaries are not subject to tax and therefore avoid probate.
-If you leave a legacy to your heirs through life insurance, they don’t have to worry about probate fees or taxes on their inheritance.
+If you leave a legacy to your heirs through life insurance, they don’t have to worry about probate fees or taxes deducted from their inheritance.